whiplashoo/patterns_canvas/README.md

 Check the [Scale behavior setting](#scale-behavior-setting) section for more info on how the `Pattern` can be drawn.

 ### Painting patterns on the whole `Canvas`:
-As above, but you can use the `paintOnCanvas` method to draw the pattern on the whole Canvas:
+As above, but you can use the `paintOnCanvas` method to draw the pattern on the whole `Canvas`:

 ````
 TexturePattern(bgColor: Colors.white, fgColor: Colors.blueGrey).paintOnCanvas(canvas, size);